-Check out this quick video for my favorite method for cutting fresh leeks.
+Check out this quick video to see my favorite method for cutting fresh leeks.

-In general, you want to look for a fresh leeks at the market that:
+In general, you want to look for fresh leeks at the market that:

 Fresh leeks should be stored in the crisper drawer in your refrigerator in a plastic bag.
 Pop them in there as soon as you bring them home from the market, and be sure that they’re nice and dry before storing.
 Depending on their level of freshness upon purchase, fresh leeks should last in the fridge for up to 2 weeks.
 (Just give them a good look-over before using.)